 Aloe vera should be watered when the soil dries out.
 Typically this is once every 14 days or so but this can vary in different climates and conditions.

 To establish the correct watering frequency for your aloe vera give the soil a generous soak then monitor how long it takes for the soil to dry out.

 To find out when the soil has dried properly, feel the soil at the bottom of the through the drainage hole in the base.

 If the soil is still moist then delay watering for a few days but if the soil feels dry, then this is the perfect time for watering.

-With 2 or 3 watering cycles with a generous amount of water each tome the aloe vera leaves should return to a plump look rather then curled inwards and the leaves at the bottom of the plant should stop dying at the same rate.
+With 2 or 3 watering cycles with a generous amount of water, each time the aloe vera leaves should return to a plump look rather than curled inwards and the leaves at the bottom of the plant should stop dying at the same rate.

-- Aloe vera without enough sun tend to grow leggy and the lower leaves die back.
+- Aloe vera without enough sun tends to grow leggy and the lower leaves die back.